| |

 us into establishing the core of trained people that will be required

 for the photonics industsry to expand in Ontario."
+The photonic project was funded in part through

 a $3.5 million Strategic Skills Development grant from the Ministsry